beagan-svg/cellranger-qc/docs/mkmolinfo.md

 # mkmolinfo-rs

-`mkmolinfo-rs` is a Rust reconstruction of the legacy 10x Genomics `mkmolinfo` utility.
-It converts a Cell Ranger output directory containing a new-style `molecule_info.h5` and `possorted_genome_bam.bam` into the older `molecule_info_new.h5` shape expected by parts of the GEX QC workflow.
+`mkmolinfo-rs` is a Rust implementation of the 10x Genomics `mkmolinfo` utility.
+It reads a Cell Ranger output directory containing `molecule_info.h5` and `possorted_genome_bam.bam`, then writes `molecule_info_new.h5` for GEX QC workflows that need that file.

 ## Build